OAuth 2.0 - Device flow

 scope | Optional.
 A space-delimited list of scopes that identifies the resources that your application could access on the user's behalf |

-Step 2: Handle the authorization server response
+Step 2: Handle the Identify response

 The authorization server returns a JSON object to your device.